spettersson/splunk4patientprivacy/README.md

-# 🛡️ Patient Privacy Monitoring for Splunk
+# 🛡️ Protecting Patient Privacy with Splunk

 The purpose of this repository is to help organizations harness the power of **Splunk** to protect patient privacy by detecting and investigating potentially inappropriate access to medical records.